-It's tricky to review Streets of Rage and be fair to it in light of the goodness that was to come in its sequel!
-Still it laid the foundations for even more future greatness so it is only fair to give the original game the respect it deserves.
-Basically Streets of Rage is Sega's answer to Final Fight, no doubt about it!
-The Axel character is a direct rip off of Cody from Final Fight for example!
+It's tricky to review Streets of Rage and be fair to it in light of the high quality of its sequel.
+Nevertheless it laid the foundations for even more future greatness, so it is only fair to give the original game the respect it deserves.
+Basically, Streets of Rage is Sega's answer to Final Fight; the Axel character is a direct rip off of Cody from Final Fight, for example!

-Chip-tune legend Yuzo Koshiro created the music in this game and it's amazing as you might expect.
-80's trance at it's best!
-The sound effects aren't so great however, with the shouts and screams of the characters sounding a bit 'scratchy'.
+Chip-tune legend Yuzo Koshiro created the music in this game and it's amazing as you might expect; it's 80's trance at it's best.
+The sound effects aren't so great, however, with the shouts and screams of the characters sounding a bit 'scratchy'.
 Axel's battle yell sounds like a baby crying, for example!

-Even hardcore fans of the series will agree that Streets of Rage hasn't aged well compared to second and third games in the franchise.
+Even hardcore fans of the series will agree that Streets of Rage hasn't aged well compared to the second and third games in the franchise.
 The graphics are a bit dated now, with somewhat small characters and plain backgrounds.
-I also really dislike the special move which calls a police car to fire off some missiles as it really breaks up the intense action (this was replaced by a energy draining special move in Streets of Rage 2).
+We also dislike the special move which calls a police car to fire off some missiles, as it really breaks up the intense action (this was replaced by a energy draining special move in Streets of Rage 2).